 All documentation, whether internal-facing or public-facing, must be approved for addition to docs.rockarch.org by the RAC Assistant Director for the relevant function area.
 Documentation that is made publicly available must also be approved by the Director of Archives and the President.
 All public content is shared under a Creative Commons Zero (CC0) public domain dedication, and all project-associated code is made available on the RAC organizational GitHub under an MIT License.

-Propose the addition of the content.
+- Propose addition of the documentation or policy.
 Content must be approved by the RAC Assistant Director for the relevant function area.